NoXX-Technologies/docs/onboarding/README.md

 The relevant roles are [reflected as teams in the GitHub organization](https://github.com/orgs/NoXX-Technologies/teams) and explained below.

+Please do not complain about not understanding the tech stack if you have not read and understand the education material listed below.

+To be clear, we are not requiring frontend developers to educate themselves on backend material and vice versa.
+In fact, if you're not a backend developer, you should not be concerned with how the backend works (and vice versa).

 ## Frontend Developers
 Frontend Developers work primarily in React to build customer-facing clients that connect to backend technologies
 ## Backend Developers